Every Day is Yoga Day

 Back Exercise (Side Stretching): Hold chair with one hand.
 Stretch the other arm up and bend sideways.
 Hold on to the posture for 10-25 seconds and release.
 Come back to the starting position and repeat on the other side.
 Repeat it thrice.

-Pawanmuktasana (Abdominal Massage): Sit straight on a chair, bend your right leg, interlock your fingers and hold your knee.
-While exhaling pull your knee up to the chest.
+Pawanmuktasana (Abdominal Massage): Sit straight on a chair, bend your right leg, interlock your fingers, and hold your knee.
+While exhaling pulls your knee up to the chest.
 Hold for 20 seconds, release it while inhaling.
 Repeat it with the left side as well.

 Relax the Eyes: Turn your head right and left, looking into the far distance with your eye gaze.
 Close your eyes and take some deep, slow breaths with your belly soft.
 You can do it without moving your head as well.

 Sahaj Pranayama: Sit in a chair with a straight back.
 Close the eyes and relax, keeping the spine and body straight.
 Focus all attention on the navel region – the point of fire in the body.
 Inhale deeply; tilt your chin down to touch collar bone.
 Hold your breath for a count of 10.
 Raise your chin up and exhale through the mouth.
 Repeat the three stages of this cycle in a rhythmic fashion.
 Practice up to 5 rounds.

 Don’ts: People with cervical spondylosis should not press the chin down.
 They can keep their chin up.